Prairieville teenager dies in crash on Hwy 431

 Galvan was traveling north on LA Hwy 431 in a 2018 Ram pick-up truck and crossed into the opposing lane when a 2013 Ford F-250 was traveling south.
 Both the trucks struck each other head-on.

 Galvan was unrestrained at the time of the crash and sustained serious injuries.
-He was transported to a local hospital whee he passed away on Sunday.
+He was transported to a local hospital where he passed away on Sunday.

-The driver of the Ford was properly restrained and sustained serious injuries as well.
-He was also transported to a local hospital.
+The driver of the Ford was properly restrained and sustained serious injuries as well, police say.
+He was also taken to a local hospital.

-Toxicology samples were obtained from both drivers for testing.
+Toxicology samples were obtained from both drivers for testing, police add.

 More News